Articles & Papers

 Jason R. C. Patterson.
 Proceedings of the ACM SIGPLAN '95 Conference on Programming Language Design and Implementation (PLDI), Jun 1995, pages 67-78

 Describes the value range propagation algorithm and its use in static branch prediction.
-This algorithm is now used by many, possibly even most, production compilers, both for branch prediction and for other value/type propagation optimizations and "static analysis".
+This algorithm is now used by many, possibly even most, production compilers, both for branch prediction and for other value/type propagation optimizations and static analysis.

 Basic Instruction Scheduling (and Software Pipelining)